3 Signs That “Online Date” Is Actually a Criminal in a Basement

 None of this means you have to live in fear of meeting people online.
 Most people aren’t scammers, but a few smart habits go a long way.

 Verify before you trust.
 Ask for a video call.
 If they keep saying no, that’s a red flag.
 Real people can video chat.
+Protecting your accounts is equally important.
+Setting up two-factor authentication makes it much harder for scammers to access your email or banking even if they get your password.
+Here’s how to set it up in under 5 minutes.

 Talk to someone.
 Scammers work best in isolation.
 If you’re developing a strong online relationship, mention it to a friend or family member.
 A fresh set of eyes often catches things you might miss.